RomanHorshkov/HomeServer/README.md

    * Listener accepts on any ready listen FD.
    * Accepted FD is pushed into the ring buffer.
-   * Listener writes `1` to the eventfd.
+   * Listener writes `1` to the wakeup_fd.
-   * Worker’s epoll is woken, reads the eventfd (counter‑style), drains the ring, and registers the new client FDs.
+   * Worker’s epoll is woken, reads the wakeup_fd (counter‑style), drains the ring, and registers the new client FDs.

 2. **Back‑pressure**